Sensus Healthcare, Inc. Debt Disclosure

 Note 3 — DEBT

-On September 11, 2023, the Company entered into a new revolving credit facility (the “Credit Facility”) with Comerica Bank (“Comerica”), replacing the prior facility with Silicon Valley Bank, that provided for maximum borrowings of $10 million.
+In September 2023, the Company entered into a revolving credit facility (the “Credit Facility”) with Comerica Bank (“Comerica”) that originally provided for maximum borrowings of $10 million.
+In October 2024, the Credit Facility was amended to extend the term of the Credit Facility and to increase the maximum borrowings to $15 million.
 The Credit Facility may be terminated by the Company or Comerica at any time without penalty.
-At December 31, 2024, the available borrowings under this facility were $10 million.
-Any borrowings bear interest at the Secured Overnight Financing Rate plus 2.50% (or 6.99% at December 31, 2024) and would be due upon demand by Comerica.
+At December 31, 2025, the available borrowings under this facility were $15 million.
+Any borrowings bear interest at the Secured Overnight Financing Rate plus 2.50% (or 6.37% at December 31, 2025) and would be due upon demand by Comerica.
 The Credit Facility is secured by all of the Company’s assets.
-In October 2024, the Credit Facility was amended to extend the term of the Credit Facility to November 1, 2026 and to increase the maximum borrowings to $15.0 million.
-The amended Credit Facility includes updated covenants requiring that the Company maintain (1) unencumbered liquid assets having a minimum value of $10.0 million in a Comerica account; (2) minimum profitability of $1 on a trailing 12-month basis; and (3) the contractual relationship with the manufacturer of the SRT-100 discussed in Note 6, Commitments and Contingencies – Manufacturing Agreement.
-There were no other significant changes to the terms of the Credit Facility.
+The Credit Facility includes covenants requiring that the Company maintain (1) unencumbered liquid assets having a minimum value of $10.0 million in a Comerica account; (2) minimum profitability of $1 on a trailing 12-month basis; and (3) the contractual relationship with RbM Services, LLC (“RbM”) as the manufacturer of the SRT-100.

 About Debt Disclosures